czeni/opencv-video-minimal/README.md

 The Docker image is based on the latest Alpine Linux 3.7 for a minimum size image.
 It uses Alpine packages from testing and community repos.

+The OpenCV lib is compiled from source and contains no contrib modules.

 ### Configuration

 The OpenCV compiled from source with the following configurations: